 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 No 🗆
+Yes ⊠ No □

 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🖾 No 🗆
+Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-Large accelerated filer

-Accelerated Filer D Smaller reporting company Smaller reporting company Smaller reporting company stock issued and outstanding of each of the registrant's classes of common stock, as of the latest practicable date: As of July 31, 2015, the issuer had 339,187,545 shares of common stock issued and outstanding.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Indicate by check mark whether the registrant is a l Large accelerated filer arge accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+Non-accelerated filer Accelerated Filer Indicate the number of shares outstanding of each of 339,187,545 shares of common stock issued and ou ☐ of the registrant's classes of common stock, as of the latest practical standing.
+Smaller reporting company ole date: As of November 10, 2015, the issuer had Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes□ No ⊠